 Good news: you don’t have to carry a tent, sleeping bag, and a cooking gas stove for the multiple day hut-to-hut hiking in the Dolomites.
 Generally speaking, it’s even forbidden outside the designated places — сampings.
 Instead of it, you can sleep, eat and take shower in the mountain huts in the Dolomites — or refuge (Italian: rifugio), or cabins.
-There are more than 300 of huts in every of 9 main mountain ranges in every 2-3 hours of walking.
+There are more than 300 huts in all 9 main mountain groups in every 2-3 hours of walking.

 What Is Refugio